PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-external-grader-variables` element

-Displays variables that are given to the student, or expected for the student to define in externally-graded questions.
+Displays variables that are given to the student, or expected for the student to define in externally-graded Python questions.
+In particular, **we advise against using this element for any non-Python externally graded question**, since the way this element stores parameters is specifically for use with the Python autograder.

 The list of variables can be defined in in `data['params']` or the question HTML itself (but not both!).
 If defined in the question HTML itself, the variable information is added to `data['params']` for use by the external grader.
 If no descriptions